 Why garden, you ask?
-If you’ve never tasted garden-fresh vegetables (lots of people haven’t!), you will be amazed by the sweet, juicy flavors and vibrant textures.
+How about enjoying the best vegetables and fruit you’ve ever eaten?
+If you’ve never tasted garden-fresh food, you will be amazed by the sweet, juicy flavors and vibrant textures.
 There’s absolutely nothing quite like fresh veggies, especially if you grow them yourself—which you can!

-In this guide, we’ll highlight the basics of vegetable gardening and planning: how to pick the right site for your garden, how to create the right size garden, and how to select which vegetables to grow.
+It may seem daunting at first, but gardening is a very rewarding hobby.
+On this page, we’ll highlight the basics of vegetable gardening and planning: how to pick the right site for your garden, how to create the right-size garden, and how to select which vegetables to grow.